The Child Poverty (Scotland) Act 2017 was passed by the Parliament on 8th November 2017 and received Royal Assent on 18th December 2017.

 The local child poverty action report must set out a range of commitments to address the key drivers of poverty:

-This is the West Dunbartonshire Council and NHS Greater Glasgow and Clyde Health Board’s first annual report.
+West Dunbartonshire Council and NHS Greater Glasgow and Clyde Health Board’s annual report: